 Moving on to the mode of movement, clipper blades are further categorized into:

-This dual classification enhances our understanding of clipper blade functionalities and assists both barbers and enthusiasts in making informed hairstyling choices.
+This dual classification increases our knowledge of clipper blade functionalities and assists both barbers and enthusiasts in making informed hairstyling choices.

 Taper Blade

 The taper blade style offers easy control with its C-shaped design.
+It makes an angle to push the hairs for cutting.
 This supports the fading motion and improves wrist control.
 Its thick build adds an extra layer, making it an excellent choice for new barbers and those who still need to be confident about fading.

 Fade Blade